Table of contents

 What to include in your gala invitation

-Galas allow you to bring your donors, volunteers, sponsors, and other supporters together to share your achievements and ask them to help you accomplish even more.
+Nonprofit galas allow you to bring your donors, volunteers, sponsors, and other supporters together to share your achievements and ask them to help you accomplish even more.
 While they used to take place under one physical roof, virtual galas have exploded in popularity due to the COVID-19 pandemic.
-Now, organizations are experimenting with pajama galas right alongside their traditional black-tie balls.
+Now, organizations are experimenting with pajama galas right alongside their traditional black-tie balls!

 The number one rule?
 Don't crowd the card.